guettli/git-tips/README.md

 ---

-Image you created a PR containing several changes.
-Now you decide that you want to create three PRs and not one.
+Imagine you created one PR containing several changes.
+Now you decide that you want to create three PRs instead.

 First, create a backup of your branch: